MarcinKadziolka/done/README.md

 ~~~
 (B) Write a README.md for Done project
 ~~~
 Priority will make task appear on top of the list.
-Strength of priority is measured alphabetically so A > B ... > Z
+Strength of priority is measured alphabetically, so A > B ... > Z

 ### Tags
 Tag is every word that begins with a '@' character.
 Tasks can have zero, one or more tags and they are used to group tasks together.